CSS first-child Selector

 }

-Selecting the first child of a parent element
+Selecting the First Child of a Parent Element

-nav ul li:first-child {
+ul li:first-child {

-/* Styles for the first link */
+/* Styles for the first list item */

 }